use-inkubator/Ecosystem-Grants/README.md

 ---

-**Benefits** for all levels: Feedback during application process and evaluation, introduction to related teams/projects, audit, co-promotion.
+**Benefits** for all levels: Feedback during application process and evaluation, introduction to related teams/projects, code review or audit (depending on scope), co-promotion.

 ### Support